hoanganh-luong2906/TheFlavouryBE/README.md

 mvn spring-boot:run
 ```

-## Deploying the application to OpenShift
+## Deploying the application to Render

-The easiest way to deploy the sample application to OpenShift is to use the [OpenShift CLI](https://docs.openshift.org/latest/cli_reference/index.html):
+The easiest way to deploy the sample application to OpenShift is to use the [Render](https://dashboard.render.com/):

 ```shell
 oc new-app codecentric/springboot-maven3-centos~https://github.com/codecentric/springboot-sample-app